By:

 2. Route des Grandes Alpes, France

 This iconic 700km route traverses the French Alps from Lake Geneva to the Mediterranean Sea.
-Cyclists are taken on a journey through dramatic mountain landscapes, picturesque Alpine villages, and over some of the most famous Tour de France mountain passes like Col de l’Iseran and Col du Galibier.
+Cyclists are taken on a journey through mountain landscapes, Alpine villages, and over some of the most famous Tour de France mountain passes like Col de l’Iseran and Col du Galibier.
 The trip involves significant elevation gain, making it a challenging but rewarding experience for any keen road cyclist.

 3. Amsterdam, Netherlands

-Amsterdam—often dubbed the bicycle capital of the world—offers a unique blend of rich history, artistic legacy, intricate canal systems, and a vibrant biking culture.
+Amsterdam—often dubbed the bicycle capital of the world—gives a blend of rich history, artistic legacy, intricate canal systems, and a vibrant biking culture.
 The city’s flat terrain and extensive network of cycling paths make it an easy and enjoyable experience for cyclists of all levels.
 Beyond the city, you can bike through beautiful Dutch countryside routes lined with windmills and tulip fields.

 4. Munda Biddi Trail, Australia

 The Munda Biddi Trail, meaning “path through the forest” in the Aboriginal Noongar language, is a world-class, nature-based, off-road cycling experience.
 The 1,000km trail winds through the unspoiled, peaceful, backcountry landscapes of Western Australia, from Mundaring to Albany.
-Cyclists can enjoy diverse wildlife, pristine rivers, and quaint small towns along the route.

 5. Otago Central Rail Trail, New Zealand